abond936/My-Journal/docs/Project.md

   - `Media` - `src/lib/types/photo.ts` - Media assets (image, video) stored in Firebase Storage, including metadata like dimensions and paths.

 ### **Home Page**
-- Application opens to the home page for login.
+- Application opens to the home page for login

 ✅
 - Login

 ### **Top Navigation**
-- Top navigation toggles content and admin for the administrator and defaults to content for a user.
+- Top navigation toggles content and admin for the administrator

 ✅
 - content - Available to users and admin